berwingan/berwingan.github.io/content/Videos on a Static Site.md

 ```

 # Basic QR Table Code
 First off, I want to test that the table can actually redirect my phone.
 As such, I tried manually creating a 21 by 21 QR code that will redirect my phone to a link.
-After many trials and experiments, the important thing in a QR code is that it has some contrasting background for example the white margins to distinguish the three squares (top left, top right and bottom left) and the squareness of each individual cell does not play that big of a role in detection.
+After many trials and experiments, I discovered that the important thing in a QR code is that it has some contrasting background for example the white margins to distinguish the three squares (top left, top right and bottom left) and the squareness of each individual cell does not play that big of a role in detection.
+As such, I left my cells as it is even though they are not in a 1 to 1 ratio of height to width.

 <style>
 .table-container table td {
 min-width: 1px;
 min-height:1px;
 border: 0;
-width:4%;
+width:2%;
-padding-top: 4%;
+padding-top: 2%;
 height: 0;
 }
 .table-container table tr{